Mile End, South Australia: Transport

-See also Transport in Adelaide

 Notable organisations

-Mile End is home to the national headquarters of the Australian Rail Track Corporation (ARTC).
+Mile End is home to the national headquarters of the Australian Rail Track Corporation.

 Australian film maker, conservationist, survivor of an attack by a great white shark, and one of the world's foremost authorities on that species, Rodney Fox has his Shark Museum on Henley Beach Road in Mile End, across the road from the Thebarton Theatre.